Category: God working in history

 Lang with her brother and three sons in our backyard

 On this World Refugee Day (June 20) I think of the refugees I have known.
 First, years ago my family helped sponsor a family of Vietnamese “boat people.”
 Lang, a South Vietnamese Army officer’s widow, and her brother and her three sons, escaped for their lives off the shore of Vietnam in a small boat to wander the sea along with many others.
 They gave everything they owned to the boat’s owner.
 They suffered on the sea.
-But they were fortunate that a ship picked them up and took them to a refugee camp.
+But they were fortunate that a ship accepted them on board and took them to a refugee camp.

 Lang with my daughter